-Papers, records and evidence relating to an alleged violation or complaint pursuant to this Code of Ethics shall be and become public records as provided in Part G, above.
-Meetings of the Commission shall be open to the public, except as provided in Part G, Section 4, above and the Texas Open Meetings Act.
+Papers, records and evidence relating to an alleged violation or complaint pursuant to this code of ethics shall be and become public records as provided in subdivision VII, above.
+Meetings of the commission shall be open to the public, except as provided in subdivision VII, section 2-274, above and the Texas Open Meetings Act.
 However, information that is included in any such record that is made confidential and privileged by federal or state law shall be redacted from any such records before being made available to the public.
-The Commission may also convene into executive session for the purpose of hearing that part of any testimony or evidence that will include information made private, confidential or privileged information by federal or state law.
+The commission may also convene into executive session for the purpose of hearing that part of any testimony or evidence that will include information made private, confidential or privileged information by federal or state law.